Chemical Exposure on the Job

 One of the most important things to keep in mind is that chemical exposure doesn’t just occur in factories or on construction sites.
 Hairdressers, grocery store meat wrappers, scientists, and more are all subject to workplace chemical exposures.
 In other words, employees in hundreds of different professions risk illnesses and injuries caused by exposure to hazardous materials.

 If you or someone you love became ill after being exposed to chemical substances at work, you should contact an aggressive Champaign workplace lawyer today.
-The advocates at Woodruff Johnson & Evans can talk with you about filing a claim for financial compensation.
+The advocates at Woodruff Johnson & Evans Law Offices can talk with you about filing a claim for financial compensation.